Multilingual Large Language Models Are Not (Yet) Code-Switchers

-The NLG results can be seen in Figure~\ref{fig:result_overall}.
-Similar to NLU, a smaller but finetuned model achieved Pareto optimal performance in the task.
-However, the performance gap between prompting and finetuning in NLG is much more apparent, with the best prompted LLM achieving no more than 8.61 BLEU while all the finetuned models achieved between $\sim$25 to $\sim$30 BLEU score.
-In contrast to NLU, we notice more consistent scaling law improvement towards larger models.
-The performance improvement is especially visible by scaling up encoder-decoder style models such as mT0, while decoder-only models such as BLOOMZ and XGLM have minimal improvements given their overall poor performance.
+As shown in Figure~\ref{fig:result_overall} and Table~\ref{tab:results_all}, when the source is Hinglish and target English, the performance gap between prompting and fine-tuning in MT is much more apparent, with the best prompted LLM mT0-XXL achieving no more than 20 BLEU while all the fine-tuned models achieved between 25-32 BLEU score.
+In contrast to SA, we notice especially visible improvement during scaling up encoder-decoder style models such as mT0, while decoder-only models such as BLOOMZ and XGLM have minimal improvements given their overall poor performance.

 We then compare the difference in LLM scaling between translation tasks with code-switched sources and monolingual ones\footnote{Monolingual experiments are conducted on WMT 2014 Hindi-English dataset~\cite{bojar-etal-2014-findings}.}.
-Figure~\ref{fig:code-mix-vs-monolingual} shows the scaling trend of LLMs on Hindi-English translation task and on Hinglish-English translation task; table~\ref{tab:coefficient} shows the regression coefficient ($\beta$) of each model type on each dataset.
-Based on the results, we can clearly observe that the effect of scaling in the monolingual translation task is much more apparent compared to the code-switched translation.
-We conjecture that this behavior happens because of the limited number of pretraining samples for the Hinglish code-switched data which results in a sub-optimal scaling performance.
+Figure~\ref{fig:code-mix-vs-monolingual-mt} shows the scaling trajectory of LLMs for both Hindi $\rightarrow$ English and Hinglish $\rightarrow$ English translation direction; Table~\ref{tab:coefficient-trans} presents the regression coefficient ($\beta$) in these two scenarios.
+A large coefficient indicates scaling has more noticeable impacts.
+We can observe that the influence of scaling is more apparent in monolingual sources than in the code-switched setup.
+This pattern could potentially result from the limited pretraining samples for Hinglish code-switched data, leading to a sub-optimal scaling performance.

-However, from this result, we can see that given mT0 achieves less than 10 BLEU in Hinglish-English, whereas the same model achieves around 25 BLEU in Hindi-English translation.
-This result shows the challenge of understanding code-switched text.
-Unlike NLU, where we argue that the label can be predicted by analyzing word level in isolation, in machine translation, understanding the whole sentence is necessary.